mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/docs/USAGE.md

 1. Pick another attribute from the entity (or leave the field set to `(None)` if you only want a literal default).
 2. Provide the string that should appear once every upstream attribute in the chain is empty.
 The dialog enforces entering a default when you pick an alternate field so Dataverse never shows a blank placeholder unexpectedly.
-3. Save to push either:
-  - a nested `alternateField` element (when you selected another attribute, optionally with its own default), or
-  - a top-level `default` value (when you only supplied literal text).
+3. Save to push either of these outcomes: a nested `alternateField` element (when you selected another attribute, optionally with its own default), or a top-level `default` value (when you only supplied literal text).

 The property pane now explains the evaluation order via the behavior summary box directly under the buttons (e.g., “If blank -> use prioritycode.
 If blank -> default to "Hot".
 Condition: prioritycode equals "1"”).
 Use this read-only text to verify the final behavior without drilling into the raw JSON.